Rkthompson/new-user-auto-setup/README.rst

        deployment to Veeam vSphere
     #.
 Linux Ubuntu Server (stable, reliable and capable of hosting all elements in a
        single location)
     #.
-SQL with SQLAlchemy ORM (Strong ORM support for future use cases in Office 365)
+PostgreSQL with SQLAlchemy ORM (Strong ORM support for future use cases in Office 365)
     #.
 Python 3.8 (strong community support and library features for network code)
     #.
 PowerShell (further connection options for Microsoft products)
     #.
 Jinja2 (HTML templating)